hyprsoftcorp/IoTCoreAppUpdates/README.md

 # Windows 10 IoT Core App Updates Service
 We needed a way to remotely update .NET Core 2.x apps (not UWP apps) installed on IoT devices running Windows 10 IoT Core.
 We created a standard Windows service that periodically reads an app update manifest from a remote host and updates locally installed apps on the device as needed.
+Please note that this service was designed for and has only been tested with .NET Core 2.x binaries.

 ### Current Features
 1. The app update manifest and associated app update packages can be hosted on any website, Azure storage, Dropbox, One Drive, Google Drive, etc.